 How we manage Cooper’s health with diet and routine:

-Here’s why I’m lumping together a conversation around allergies and head tremors: I theorize that, in Cooper at least, the two are related.
-I believe that his weak immune system contributes to both, and that when his allergies flare up, his tremors flare up, as well.
+Here’s why I’m lumping together a conversation around allergies and IHT: I theorize that, in Cooper at least, the two are related.
+I believe that his weak immune system contributes to both, and that when his allergies flare up, his IHT flares up, as well.
 This is simply a correlation, of course, but an example of this is right now.
-His eyes are pouring goop, and I can see his ears starting to get itchy… and he’s had two tremors in the last week after being tremor-free for all of 2018.
+His eyes are pouring goop, and I can see his ears starting to get itchy… and he’s had two tremors in the last week.

-This post isn’t specifically about his head shaking, but if you want to learn more about head tremors, check out these two resources:
+This post isn’t specifically about his bobble-headedness, but if you want to learn more about that, check out these two resources: